 98 – 150cm wide 0.70M

-2 x 25mm/1″ leather strap 89cm long (if you are buying our leather straps they come about 145cm long so you will need two of these)
+Leather Strap 2 x 1″ x 89cm long (if you are buying our leather straps they come about 145cm long so you will need two of these).
+We find the split cowhide leather straps move the smoothest through the sliders.

 Oilskin, Dry Oilskin, Mid-Heavy weight Cotton Canvas or Drill, Mid weight Denim (8-14oz)